bram2w/baserow/docs/guides/installation/install-on-heroku.md

 ### Non AWS S3 providers

 It is also possible to use non AWS, S3 providers like for example Digital Ocean.
-Below you will find an example of settings if you want to connect Digital Ocean Spaces.
+Below you will find example settings if you want to connect to Digital Ocean Spaces.

 * AWS_ACCESS_KEY_ID: The spaces API key.
 * AWS_SECRET_ACCESS_KEY: The spaces API secret key.